The spinor bundle on loop space: The Lagrangian 2-gerbe

 a principal $\Z_2$-bundle over $LX$.
 Here the homomorphism $L\SO(d) \to \Z_2$ is the one labeling the connected components. \end{definition}

 The orientation bundle $\hat{L}X$ comes with a \emph{fusion product} map

-over $PX^{[3]}$, coming from the fusion of loops.
+over $PX^{[3]}$, coming from the fusion of loops (here, as usual, we use Notation~\ref{NotationSubmersion}).
 The existence of the fusion product $\hat{\Upsilon}$ allows to degress $\hat{L}X$ to a $\Z_2$-bundle gerbe $\mathcal{O}_X$ on $X \times X$, which we call the \emph{loop space orientation gerbe}.
-This gerbe is given in terms of the cover $PX$ (with the endpoint projections), its principal $\Z_2$-bundle over $PX^{[2]}$ is the pullback of $\hat{L}X$ along \eqref{CupMap} and its bundle gerbe product is $\hat{\Upsilon}$.
+Explicitly, this gerbe is given in terms of the cover $PX$ (with the endpoint projections), its principal $\Z_2$-bundle over $PX^{[2]}$ is the pullback of $\hat{L}X$ along \eqref{CupMap} and its bundle gerbe product is $\hat{\Upsilon}$.

 Let $\Lift_{\SO(X)}$ be the spin lifting gerbe over $X$, i.e., the obstruction gerbe to lifting the structure group $\SO(d)$ of the frame bundle $\SO(X)$ to the spin group $\Spin(d)$, which can be depicted as follows, see \S\ref{SectionBundleGerbes}.